mzazon/awesome-cloud-projects/aws/ec2-hibernate-cost-optimization/ec2-hibernate-cost-optimization.md

    echo "✅ EC2 instance launched with hibernation enabled: ${INSTANCE_ID}"
    ```

    The instance is now configured with hibernation capability and an encrypted EBS root volume.
-This foundation enables cost-effective pause/resume operations while maintaining application state and security best practices.
+This foundation enables cost-effective pause/resume operations while maintaining application state and security best practices following AWS Well-Architected Framework principles.

 2. **Wait for Instance to be Running and Verify Hibernation Support**:

    Proper verification ensures the instance is fully operational and hibernation is correctly configured.
-This validation step prevents issues during hibernation operations and confirms all prerequisites are met.
+This validation step prevents issues during hibernation operations and confirms all prerequisites are met, including encrypted EBS root volume and compatible instance type.

    ```bash
    # Wait for instance to be running